 In this activity, we will help you understand how to reduce risks by using apps and your mobile devices safely.Start activity

 Only use apps from official stores

-Apps for your iPhone or iPad should only ever be obtained from the App Store, while apps for Android devices should only be obtained from the Play Store.
+Apps for your iPhone or iPad should only ever be obtained from the App Store, while apps for Android devices should only be obtained from Google Play.

 Only use official government and banking apps

 When you're using apps for government and banking services, you're dealing with your most sensitive and valuable information.
 You should only ever use official apps for this purpose.
 Those are apps created by the government department or by your bank.